PhillypHenning/Witchlight/Sessions/Arc-4/Twilight-Grove.md

     - Assisted Zalbina in her attack against The Twilight Court.
     - Was brought down by the The Twilight Courts magician who put the creature into a magical slumber.
     - Zil Vil Zon Toper's will is great and has slowly degragaded the spell over time.
 Her Will has crystalized into two gems that lay within the dungeon.
+    - Was the broodmate of Quicksilvers.
+The two of them had an egg shortly before she left to assist Zalbina

 - Cult of the Purple Scale
     - The Kobold collection that resides nearby and takes care of the slumbering purple dragon